anushka-mitra/academic-website-2023/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome!
+<font = rose>Welcome!
 I am a 5th year PhD Candidate at the Department of Economics at the University of Texas at Austin.
-My primary research interests are in Macroeonomics and Labor Markets.
+My primary research interests are in Macroeonomics and Labor Markets. <\font>
 {style="text-align: justify;"}